 Birth of the ECI

 The ECI is the fruit of arduous advocacy and campaign work led by Democracy International together with a coalition of 110 democracy organisations and 41 Members of the European Parliament (see supporting NGOs and supporting MEPs).
 The concerted efforts began during the Convention on the Future of Europe (2001-2003) and succeeded with the ECI’s inclusion in the Lisbon Treaty in 2009.
-The ECI became legally effective in April 2012 with the EU regulation 211/2011.
+The ECI became legally effective in April 2012 with the EU regulation 211/2011, and a revision took place which went into effect 1 January 2020 with EU regulation 2019/788 which serves as the updated rules on the ECI.

 Story of the European Citizens' Initiative: Read the account of our campaigner Michael Efler from 2003, in which he describes how he successfully lobbied together with Carsten Berg for the adoption of the ECI in the Draft EU Constitution.

-Experience on the side of ECI organisers as well as EU officials has revealed significant flaws in the ECI.
+Experience on the side of ECI organisers, monitoring by civil society, and reports by the EU institutions have revealed several flaws in the ECI.
 Lack of clarity in the initiative registration stage, complexity in collecting transnational signatures, and lack of public knowledge of the ECI itself holds it back from realizing its true potential.
 What's more, there is no guarantee that a successful ECI will have an impact on EU policy.
-Concerns have been expressed from many quarters across Europe that if there is not a serious improvement of the ECI regulation soon, particularly in its political impact, this innovative democracy tool will be obsolete.
+Concerns have been expressed from many quarters across Europe that if there is not a serious improvement in the ECI's political impact, this innovative democracy tool will be obsolete.

 A first review of the implementation was prescribed by the regulation in 2015.
 In the context of this review, the Commission presented in March 2015 a report assessing the shortcomings of the ECI tool.
 On 28 October 2015 the European Parliament voted for in favour of a reform of the ECI Regulation to improve accessibility, simplify rules, and strengthen the political impact.